Doria means ‘thread’ and Kota Doria is one of the finest open weave fabrics found in India.

 The most familiar traditional Kota Doria sarees have a cream, unbleached base colour.
 The use of golden zari, especially for the borders, is also prevalent.
 Vibrant hues with ornate borders are used for festive wear sarees, as is customary for cultural traditions.
 These colours are preferred owing to the hot climate for which these sarees are prepared.

 Intermittent stripes of gold and silver on the borders is another pattern admired by the clientele.
-The patterns, if any are present, are kept the minimum in order to lend a weightless feel to the fabric.
+The patterns, if any are present, are kept a minimum in order to lend a weightless feel to the fabric.

 The weaving of Kota Doria is a household activity.
 At least one pit loom for weaving can be found in almost every house in Kaithoon.
 Though all members of the family participate in the process, it is mainly handled by the women of the house.